FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 The Thunder Ball is a command prompt game that puts you in control of a bouncing ball, letting you playfully make it zip around your terminal at high speeds.
 How delightful! :D

 I crafted this game in 2022, inspired by the exhaustion of a day spent skiing.
-While basking in the warmth of a chimney, sipping hot chocolate, and sharing the moment with my aging father as we tuned into the news, I dedicated 2 to 4 hours to create this little gem.
+While basking in the warmth of a chimney, sipping hot chocolate, and sharing the moment with my aging father as we tuned into the news, I dedicated 2 to 4 hours to creating this little gem.
 Later, I invested additional time refining the code.
 Developing a game engine might not be rocket science, but caution is advised before diving in headfirst!

 The Thunder Ball emerged as an unintended outcome of my game engine, built entirely from scratch.
 I adhered to a self-imposed restriction of avoiding the internet and confined my coding activities to Microsoft's Code Block.
 Module downloads were the only exceptions granted.
-This coding venture had dual objectives:
+This coding venture had two objectives:

 1. To test the challenges of constructing a 2D game engine with collision and physics2.
 2. To improve my coding skills and code without bugs – developing those Pythonman fingers! >:D